- Departments

 Elementary School GATE Program

-GATE qualified elementary children are provided services by their home school utilizing the cluster grouping model and differentiation strategies.
+GATE identified elementary children are provided services by their home school utilizing the cluster grouping model and differentiation strategies.
 Differentiation is an effective approach to teaching and learning.
 It modifies the curriculum content and/or teaching methodologies used with the core curriculum so that students may learn at their own ability levels and at their own pace.
-Strategies used may include, but are not limited to: flexible grouping, accelerated learning, in-depth study, depth of complexity, or tiered assignments.
-Differentiated Education Plans are developed for each GATE identified student through a collaborative process that includes teachers, specialist, school administration and input from parents.
+Strategies used may include but are not limited to flexible grouping, accelerated learning, in-depth study, depth of complexity, or tiered assignments.
+Differentiated Education Plans are developed for each GATE identified student through a collaborative process that includes teachers, specialists, school administration, and input from parents.

 High School GATE Program